Trans Canada Trail: Prairie provinces

 The route through Manitoba is a mix of off-road hiking trails, road shoulders, and waterways.

 Saskatchewan has managed to avoid major highways and paved roads and uses nothing more than rural gravel roads to link off-road hiking trails.
 The route through this province has been proclaimed as complete with the opening of the Wakamow Valley Suspension Bridge.
 However, parts of the land route include some waterways that require a canoe or small boat.

-The off-road sections of the trail are very fragmentary in Alberta, where opposition to the trail by some special interest groups has been very strong.
+The off-road sections of the trail are very fragmentary in Alberta, where opposition to the trail by special interest groups has been very strong.
 A major section in Alberta follows highway 2A between Edmonton and Calgary, a road that combines narrow shoulders with heavy traffic.
 The main role of the Alberta government so far has been to assist local trail associations in searching for better routes.
 Multi-use trails in the city of Fort Saskatchewan and Sturgeon County are planned to be connected with a new pedestrian bridge spanning the North Saskatchewan River, which was funded as part of a project to completely twin Highway 15 in the region.

 East of Edmonton, the TCT from Elk Point to Waskatenau uses the Iron Horse Trail, which lies on the old route of the Oliver–St. Paul rail line once operated by the Canadian Northern Railway (later the Canadian National).
 The Iron Horse Trail allows use of feet, quads, and horses.
 At Waskatenau, the trail veers south to the banks of the North Saskatchewan River and winds westward to Fort Saskatchewan.

 Just north of Fort Saskatchewan, the TCT forks, with the "Northern walking trail" winding north to Athabasca, across northern Alberta, northern BC, and the Yukon.
 At Athabasca, the northern walking trail spawns a water trail that takes travellers down the Athabasca River to the Mackenzie and thence to the Arctic Ocean.